device42/device42-docs/docs/auto-discovery/enrichai-data/index.md

 ![](/assets/images/18.04.00_EnrichAI_vendor-view-page.jpg)

 :::info
-Device42 reserves the right to make changes and updates to the internal matching algorithm and or the golden records that are provided with this service
+Device42 reserves the right to make changes and updates to the internal matching algorithm and or the golden records that are provided with this service.
 :::